 - PSNI Initial Selection Test (IST) – A suite of timed aptitude tests.

-- PSNI Assessment Centre – A written exercise, 3 role-plays and a situational interview.
+- PSNI Assessment Centre – Written exercises, 3 role-plays, and a situational interview.

-As you can see, it’s a fairly robust process.
+As you can see, it’s a fairly robust application process.

 The PSNI Online Application